ciscoketcheon/ESA-Policy-Hitcount/README.md

 It is designed for administrators who want a **quick overview of which mail policies were triggered** in a given period.

+While ESA natively provides hit count reporting at the **content filter** and **message filter** levels, it does not offer visibility at the **mail policy level**.
+This script is designed to bridge that gap by aggregating and presenting policy-level hit count data.

+In addition, the tool is useful for **policy housekeeping**.
+Policies with **zero hit counts** are automatically excluded from the output, making it easier to identify unused or redundant policies that may be candidates for cleanup or removal.

 ---

 ## Features